Top Tips for Feeding Wild Birds Sustainably and Responsibly

 Chickadees: Sunflower seeds, peanuts.

-To attract and support local species, it’s essential to research and adapts your bird seed selection to the birds found in your region.
+To attract and support local species, it’s essential to research and adapt your bird seed selection to the birds found in your region.

 Types of Bird Seeds